 Commercial construction is one of the essential industries in the modern economy.
 It is a lucrative business with good profit for the contractors with longstanding in the industry.
 But, it cannot be done by all due to many inherent problems like maintaining the proper cash flow and getting necessary funding during the completion of large commercial buildings.

 The companies working in the commercial construction industry should have easy access to vast amounts of cash resources to conduct their business.
-Even if they do not have their cash reserves, they should have access to a healthy credit line.
-The construction companies undertaking large commercial construction projects are constantly facing cash crunch due to slow and belated payments.
+Even if they do not have cash reserves, they should have access to a healthy credit line.
+The construction companies undertaking large commercial construction projects are constantly facing a cash crunch due to slow and belated payments.

 To keep the cash flow problems within controllable levels, the construction company should have strict control over the construction cost by lowering the cost per square foot for the project to proceed smoothly.